Don’t leave everything to chance; Let us help you customize your coverage.Get Started

 85+ coverage options to choose from

-General liability insurance — commercial general liability (CGL) insurance — covers your landscaping business from costs resulting from third-party accidents, property damage, bodily injury, lawsuits alleging damage, and more.
+General liability insurance — general commercial liability (CGL) insurance — covers your landscaping business from costs resulting from third-party accidents, property damage, bodily injury, lawsuits alleging damage, and more.

 So what could your general liability insurance policy cover?
 Here's a quick summary:

 But what about the things general liability insurance doesn't cover?

 Also, it's essential to ensure your equipment is covered if something is stolen or damaged.
 Some general liability insurance policies include some contents coverage, which is the insurance that protects you in case your tools are damaged or stolen.